Putting parents at the centre

 Help parents adapt their skills

-Whether your parents have done a Parenting for Faith course or not, spiritually parenting a teen can feel a whole new ball game, and we can help them learn how to grow and adapt for this new season.
+Whether your parents and carers have done a Parenting for Faith course or not, spiritually parenting a teen can feel a whole new ball game, and we can help them learn how to grow and adapt for this new season.
 The following may be a helpful starting place:

 • What skills or tools might they need?